|Fees||Look up fees|

 This subject will provide students with the legal skills to advise start-up companies on the legal issues those companies are likely to face in their early years of operation.
-The subject will cover the substantive law relevant to the particular circumstances of a start-up, including intellectual property, privacy, corporations law, the Australian Consumer law, employment law and the tax incentives available for start-up companies in Australia.
+The subject will cover the substantive law relevant to the particular circumstances of a start-up, including intellectual property, privacy, structuring options, start-up funding including crowd funding and Initial Coin Offerings, regulatory restrictions applying to LegalTech start-ups, the Australian Consumer Law, employment law and the tax incentives available for start-up companies in Australia.
 It will also cover some of the ethical issues involved in advising start-ups, such as the issues associated with advisers taking equity in their clients.

 The subject will provide students with the opportunity to develop the specialist practical skills used in advising start-up companies.